Manuel-Sphe/code-review-example/Section_A/OptionB.md

 - Raname `function` to `printFibonacciSeries` for readability

 # Documentation:
-- There is no documentation in the code explaining what the code does and how it works.
-This makes it difficult for someone unfamiliar with the code to understand what is happening.
+- The comments in the code explain the purpose of each function and what is happening inside it
+- The code is easy to understand without the comments as well, but the comments help to clarify the implementation details